Skip to Main Content

 2. Use leeway

-Not all data needs to be published.
-Research funders usually only request the sharing of data on which publications are based.
-In addition, fully or partially restricted access to research data can be ethically and legally required - the protection of people and their data has priority over the requirement for open research data.
-One goal of research data management is to identify ethical and legal aspects and to take them into account when collecting and managing research data - especially when data cannot be made public.
+Data should be shared where there are no ethical, legal or security concerns in doing so.
+The protection of people and their data has priority over the requirement for open research data and it is possible to restrict access where this is the case.
+Identifying the ethical and legal aspects of your research project and data is a key goal of the research data management process and to take them into account when collecting and managing research data - especially when data cannot be made public.

 3. See research data management as an opportunity